zellko/zellko/README.md

 - 👋 Hi, I’m @zellko
-- 👀 I’m interested in programmation, CAD, 3D printing
+- 👀 I’m interested in Coding, CAD and 3D printing
 - 🌱 I’m currently learning JavaScript!
 - 💞️ I’m looking to collaborate on all interesting project where I can help!
 - 📫 How to reach me, on Discord Zellkoss#3004